ASCEPT Member Awards

 Full Member Awards

-ASCEPT Michael Rand Medal – not available in 2018
+ASCEPT Michael Rand Medal –

 The ASCEPT Michael Rand Medal was established in memory of Professor Michael Rand, a founding member of the Society and is awarded biennially to a member of ASCEPT whose research has made an outstanding contribution to the disciplines of clinical and experimental pharmacology or toxicology nationally and internationally.
 The award is made on the basis of the quality and impact of the candidate’s published work.
 Each nominee should be nominated and seconded by two ASCEPT members.
 Nominations are from March – May.
 Nominations not open